-The Company also gives consideration to similar criteria, including gender diversity, in its appointment of the Company's senior management employees and incorporates diversity and inclusiveness as an important part of its corporate culture.
-The Company emphasizes the internal development of its employees for career advancement, which contributes not only to the consistency of the Company's culture but also the development of industry specific knowledge as its employees gain seniority.
-The Company believes that one of the most effective ways to enhance gender diversity is to increase the representation of women in leadership roles by fostering the development of high potential female employees within the Company and, when recruiting externally, keeps gender diversity considerations in mind in its hiring decisions.
+In addition to its written Diversity Policy, the Company emphasizes the internal development of its employees for career advancement, which it believes contributes not only to the consistency of the Company's culture but also the development of industry specific knowledge as its employees gain seniority.
+The Company believes that one of the most effective ways to enhance gender diversity is to increase the representation of women in leadership roles by fostering this type of development for high potential female employees within the Company at earlier stages of their careers.

-As at December 31, 2016, there are no women on the Board and 16 women were in senior management positions with the Company and its major affiliates, representing 15.8% of overall executive and senior management personnel.
+As at December 31, 2017, there is one women on the Board of the Company and 13 women were in senior management positions with the Company and its parent company, Canfor, representing 15.7% of overall executive and senior management personnel with those companies.